oxfordmmm/catsup/README.md

 run catsup.py once.
 This will copy config.json-example to config.json.

+NOTE: If you are using the conda installation method, please copy the file config.json-example-conda to config.json manually.

 Edit config.json to suit your environment.

-Please note that the paths in the config must be absolute
+Please note that the paths in the config must be absolute (i.e. must start with a '/')

 ## Running